 What is Running Start?
 How many students are enrolled in the program?

-The Running Start program enables qualified high school juniors and seniors to simultaneously earn college and high school credit by taking courses free of charge at community and technical colleges, Central, Eastern, or Washington State Universities.
-The Evergreen State College is authorized to offer Running Start as well but, to date, has not chosen to do so.
+The Running Start program enables qualified high school juniors and seniors to simultaneously earn college and high school credit by taking courses free of charge at community and technical colleges, Central, Eastern, Washington State Universities, and The Evergreen State College - as well as Northwest Indian College.
 About 10 percent of all high school juniors and seniors in public schools are taking at least one college course through Running Start.

 High school students are tested before being admitted to the two-year colleges to determine whether they are capable of doing college-level work.
-In fact, the grade point average for Running Start students is comparable to that of similar twoyear college students.
+In fact, the Grade Point Average for Running Start students is comparable to that of similar two-year college students.
 Research has shown that Running Start students who transfer to four-year universities perform as well or better than traditional college students.

 The number of students involved in the Running Start program has grown steadily.
-In 2003-04, 15,610 students participated (which equals 9,533 FTE enrollments).
-This represents a 6 percent increase over 2002-03.
+In 2004-05, 16,022 students participated (which equals 9,794 FTE enrollments).
+This represents a 3 percent increase over 2003-04.